-The Diary of Anne Frank is one of the most widely read books in the world but her time in hiding was just one part of this remarkable girl's short life.
+The Diary of Anne Frank, dated from 12 June 1942 until 4 August 1944, is one of the most widely read books in the world but her time in hiding was just one part of this remarkable girl's short life.

 She was born on 12 June 1929 in Frankfurt, Germany, and was the second daughter of Otto Frank and Edith Frank-Hollander.
 Her sister Margot was three years older.
 She enjoyed four happy years growing up in Frankfurt until the Nazi's came to power.